 Create data tables with column headers

-- Put your cursor in the top row of your data table.
-The Table Tools tabs display.
+- Put your cursor in the top row of your data table so the Table Tools tabs display on the Ribbon.

 - Under the Table Tools tab, click the Design tab.